ProfElements/DynaTech/README.md

 ## Tools
 - **Picnic Basket** - Its an upgraded Cooler.
 It can eat any ExoticGarden custom foods, or just regular vanilla foods, it has a configurable blacklist in the items.yml
 - **Electrical Stimulator** - Feed the player for energy.
+- **Inventory Filter** - Upon pickup, remove any items in your inventory that are the same as in the Inventory Filter's inventory.